-- Passed all OMS I and OMS II courses - Achieved a minimum score of 450 on the Phase 1 Comprehensive Osteopathic Medical Self-Assessment Exam Version D (COMSAE-D) or E (COMSAE-E). - If a student does not receive a minimum score of 450 on the Phase 1 COMSAE-D or COMSAE-E, he or she must submit the results of an alternative timed COMSAE (Form A, B, or C) to SOMA's Associate Dean for Pre-Clinical Education demonstrating a score of 450 or higher at least five business days prior to his or her scheduled COMLEX Level 1 examination date. - However, if a student has not achieved a COMSAE score of at least 450 within five business day of his or her examination date, he or she must meet with the Associate Dean for Pre-Clinical Education or his or her designee to assist the student in creating an individualized preparation plan with benchmarks the student will be required to reach before being authorized to take COMLEX Level 1.
-It may be necessary to postpone the start of clinical rotations. - Under certain circumstances, such as in cases of overall poor academic performance, the Associate Dean for Pre-Clinical Education may require the student to delay taking the COMLEX until readiness to take the exam is determined.
+- Passed all OMS I and OMS II courses - Achieved a minimum score of 450 on the Phase 1 Comprehensive Osteopathic Medical Self-Assessment Exam Version D (COMSAE-D) or E (COMSAE-E). - If a student does not receive a minimum score of 450 on the Phase 1 COMSAE-D or COMSAE-E, he or she must submit the results of an alternative timed COMSAE (Form A, B, or C) to SOMA's Assistant Dean for Curricular Integration demonstrating a score of 450 or higher at least five business days prior to his or her scheduled COMLEX Level 1 examination date. - However, if a student has not achieved a COMSAE score of at least 450 within five business day of his or her examination date, he or she must meet with the Assistant Dean for Curricular Integration or his or her designee to assist the student in creating an individualized preparation plan with benchmarks the student will be required to reach before being authorized to take COMLEX Level 1.
+It may be necessary to postpone the start of clinical rotations. - Under certain circumstances, such as in cases of overall poor academic performance, the Assistant Dean for Curricular Integration may require the student to delay taking the COMLEX until readiness to take the exam is determined.

-The Phase 1 COMSAE-D is administered to OMS II students during the Integrative I course, and the COMSAE-E is administered during the Integrative II course.
+The Phase 1 COMSAE exams are administered to OMS II students during the Integrative II.